How to Increase Website Traffic: 10 Simple Strategies

 Some of the best practices to increase website traffic include:

-A ubiquitous marketing plan for a website, means the website URL is on everything the company creates or influences and shows up everywhere this material appears.
+A ubiquitous marketing plan for a website means the web address is on everything the company creates and shows up everywhere this material appears.
 It helps a lot if the website URL is also a popular brand name of the company.

 As an example, almost everyone in the world knows there is a Coca-Cola website with the URL www.cocacola.com.
-On the other hand, even Coca-Cola needs to promote new marketing campaigns such as the current one “Taste the Feeling™,” until there is consumer awareness of that slogan associated with the Coca-Cola products.
+On the other hand, less effort is put into marketing Coke’s other brands, like Lilt or Sprite.

 2. Make the Website URL Memorable and Easy to Spell